Are you living sparked?

 You can think of your ikigai like a fire.
 There are three key elements of fire that help it to burn brightly without burning out.
 The same goes for you.
 You need to focus and nurture all three elements for your light to shine brightly and the warmth of your impact to be felt sustainably.

-FUEL - These ikigai sources represent what you do.
-These are the things worth going (yarigai).
-They include work (hatarakigai which is paid work, but thereโs also non-paid work like volunteering), play (asobigai), learning (manabigai), and teaching (oshiegai).
 Additionally, these ikigai sources include the things that contribute to your bright future.
-They could be life goals, but they could also be the small things that you look forward to each day (ex: walking your dog on a nature trail, your morning cup of coffee or tea, reading a book by the fire, etc.).
+They could be bigger life goals like completing a marathon, your child getting married, writing a book; but they could also include small things that you look forward to each day like walking your dog, hiking in nature, enjoying a morning cup of coffee or tea, reading a book by the fire, holding your grandchild, etc.

 Choose to LIVE YOUR IKIGAI every day.